Welcome to the big branding questionnaire.

 Branding Questions We Ask Our Clients

-These questions are taken from the branding questionnaire we use at Canny to help us evaluate a potential new client’s business.
+These questions are taken from the branding questions we use at Canny to help us evaluate a potential new client’s business.

 - Where Are You Now vs Where You Want To Be?